Qrist0ph/AspFileSystemIdentity/README.md

 ASP.NET Core Identity by default makes use of the Entity Framework and a database for storing Identity data.
 When using this library all user data is stored in plain json file.

 # Usage
+Have a look at my blog post [here](https://yaico.de/blog/storing-asp-net-identity-in-json-files/)

 **First** modify method **ConfigureServices** in your **Startup.cs** like this Replace this
 ```